 All this proves that for centuries, humanity has shown significant interest in this wonderful bird, which has found its expression in various types of creative instincts.

-According to Greek mythology, the peacock associate with Hera and Argus, who remained known as the “good guardian”, and the term “Argus’ eyes” use to describe good eyesight, for eyes that nothing can miss.
+According to Greek mythology, the peacock is associated with Argus and the Greek goddess Hera who remained known as the “good guardian.”
+The term “Argus’ eyes” is used to describe good eyesight, for he possesses a pair of eyes that sees everything.
 Hera saved his eyes in gratitude for the sincere service and placed them on the tail of a bird, and they, like starry eyes, became a symbol of the sky.
-That’s how the peacock came to be.
+That’s how the peacock mythical bird came to be.

 Also, the peacock is associated with immortality.
 The Greeks believed that a Pegasus lived in its plumage which made it seem like the bird was always flying through the sky and never landed on earth.
 They took this to be a symbol of eternal life since it seemed as if they were constantly flapping their wings without ever resting!

-But the peacock is different; it has a beautiful plumage of colors and feathers on its head which shimmers brilliantly as light reflects off them.
+But the peacock is different; it sports a beautiful set of vibrant feathers on its head which shimmers brilliantly as light reflects off them.
 King Dhritarashtra uses these reflections to watch over his sons from afar – by staring at the peacock he sees all those who come before him without having to worry about being blinded by anyone else’s beauty!

 The Indian name for peacocks is Mayura or Meghapushpa – meaning “the radiant one.”
 It symbolizes immortality, truthfulness, and loyalty.

-In China, it is dedicated to the goddess of mercy and is a symbol of compassion.
-It is also a symbol of elegance and intelligence, but people also believe that it has magical powers.
+In China, the peacock is dedicated to the goddess of mercy and is a symbol of compassion.
+These royal birds are heralded as a symbol of elegance and intelligence, but people also believe that it has magical powers.

 Native American Culture